mpilar/wt-mmt/README.md

 Tadah!
 Get notified when packages arrive!

+If you need to clear the webtask storage use `command=clear` and if you want to see what's in the storage use `command=dump`.

 ## TODOs
 Other than the TODOs in the code, there are a few overall tasks left: